Applications using the App Engine SDK to manage task queues define these queues using a configuration file called

 elements.
 Each queue definition can specify the following elements:

-Optional.
-If you don't specify <bucket-size> for a queue, the default value is 5.
-We recommend that you set this to larger value because the default size may be too small for many use cases: the recommended size is the processing rate divided by 5 (rate/5).
+If you don't specify bucket_size for a queue, the default value is 5.
+We recommend that you set this to a larger value because the default size might be too small for many use cases: the recommended size is the processing rate divided by 5 (rate/5).